ah474747/terpene-synthase-classification/MANUSCRIPT_DRAFT.md

 **5. Robust Generalization:** Hold-out validation confirms that our approach generalizes well to unseen data, with performance metrics remaining strong on completely independent test sets.

 **6. Practical Utility for Enzyme Discovery:** Our models are specifically designed to address the "many fish in the sea" challenge in enzyme discovery.
 The high AUC-ROC scores (0.931 for germacrene) enable effective prioritization of sequences from large databases, allowing researchers to focus experimental efforts on the most promising candidates rather than testing thousands of sequences blindly.
+The successful application to UniProt sequences yielded 38 high-confidence novel germacrene synthase candidates, validating the practical utility of this approach.

+**7. AI-Assisted Research Methodology:** This study demonstrates an emerging paradigm in computational biology: the use of AI assistants (Cursor AI, Google Gemini) combined with cloud computing resources (Google Colab) to enable domain experts without extensive programming or data science expertise to execute sophisticated machine learning studies.
+The entire workflow—from data acquisition and preprocessing, through model training and hyperparameter optimization, to large-scale prediction on novel sequences—was designed and implemented through natural language interactions with AI coding assistants.

+Compared to a traditional computational biology workflow requiring a dedicated data scientist or ML engineer (typically requiring weeks to months of development time, specialized programming knowledge in Python/R, and familiarity with multiple ML libraries), the AI-assisted approach condensed this to days while maintaining methodological rigor.
+The AI assistants handled: (1) data preprocessing and deduplication strategies, (2) implementation of seven ML algorithms with appropriate hyperparameter tuning, (3) generation of ESM-2 embeddings using PyTorch, (4) statistical analysis with bootstrap confidence intervals, (5) creation of publication-quality visualizations, and (6) deployment on cloud GPU infrastructure for large-scale predictions.

+The output quality—as evidenced by robust cross-validation performance, comprehensive statistical analysis, and successful novel discoveries—is comparable to what would be expected from a professional data science effort, while being accessible to biologists with domain expertise but limited computational training.
+This democratization of machine learning methodology may accelerate biological discovery by enabling domain experts to directly implement and iterate on computational approaches without intermediary translation by computational specialists.

 ## Methods